rrelledge/redislabs-docs/content/rc/administration/account-team-settings.md

 ### Team management for GCP Marketplace customers

 If you subscribed to Redis Enterprise Cloud using GCP Marketplace, you can manage your team from the IAM section of the GCP console.
-To grant Redis Cloud access to a GCP user, assign one of these roles to the user:
+To grant Redis Enterprise Cloud access to a GCP user, assign one of these roles to the user:

 - **Viewer** - serviceusage.serviceUsageViewer and redisenterprisecloud.viewer
 - **Owner** - serviceusage.serviceUsageViewer and redisenterprisecloud.admin

-Users must log in using SSO to Redis Cloud at least once for them to be added to the team.
+Users must log in using SSO to Redis Enterprise Cloud at least once for them to be added to the team.

 ## Multi-Factor Authentication (MFA)